HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 ## What type of content are we caching?

-Talk about what kind of resources are we caching, (resource age groups: party, type).

-Shows the majority of resources are highly cacheable
+We talk about the majority of resources are highly cacheable

 {{ figure_markup(
   image="caching-by-resource-type.png",